 Important note about remuneration:

-Because I’m focused on the Australian market and that market is small, I am increasingly providing services to authors that support their efforts to get published.
-I charge a fee to provide the asterisked services above (*).
-When I charge a fee for services, however, be assured that I do not charge any commission on acquisition by a publisher.
+I provide a range of services to authors that support their efforts to get published.
+I charge a fee to provide the asterisked services above ().
+When I charge a fee for services, however, I do not charge any commission on acquisition by a publisher.
 No double dipping here!
-But it is for this reason that I have never joined the Australian Literary Agents Association, which by the way is an excellent place to find an Australian literary agent of the traditional kind.
+But it is for this reason that I have never joined an association of traditional literary agents, such as the Australian Literary Agents Association.